-- Name the first three stages of cold water immersion. - Describe one survival technique for each stage of cold water immersion. - State that everyone under the age of 13 is required by law to wear a life jacket in an open boat and on the deck of a boat. - Describe damage on a life jacket that would make it unserviceable. - Demonstrate how to check the fit of a life jacket. - Locate the U.S. Coast Guard approval number on the label of a life jacket.
+- Name the first three stages of cold water immersion. - Describe one survival technique for each stage of cold water immersion. - State that everyone under the age of 13 is required by law to wear a U.S. Coast Guard approved life jacket in an open boat and on the deck of a boat. - Describe damage on a life jacket that would make it unserviceable. - Demonstrate how to check the fit of a life jacket. - Locate the U.S. Coast Guard approval number on the label on a life jacket. - State one reason why boating under the influence of drugs or alcohol is dangerous.

-Copyright 2018 - State of Alaska, Division of Parks and Outdoor Recreation, Office of Boating Safety ©
+Copyright 2018 - State of Alaska, Division of Parks and Outdoor Recreation, Office of Boating Safety © Alaska State Standards:

-Physical Education Grades 3-5:
+Physical Education Grades 6-8: